srittau/docker-uvicorn/README.md

 A docker base container that runs a uvicorn application server for Python.

-If a `requirements.txt` file exists in the top-level directory, the packages listed there are installed into the generated container.

 ## Configuration

 The number of workers to start can be configured using the `UVICORN_WORKERS`